Abdullh1111/Abdullh1111/README.md

 ### 🧑‍💻 About Me

 - 🔭 I'm a Full-Stack Developer with expertise in both frontend and backend technologies.
-- 💬 Ask me about **NestJS, Prisma, PostgreSQL, Redis, Microservices**
+- 💬 Ask me about **NextJs, React, NestJS, Prisma, PostgreSQL, Redis, Microservices**
 - 👨‍🏫 I also enjoy helping others learn by building real-world projects

 ---